THE REVEALING OF THE SONS OF GOD

 Here again we find we shall appear with Christ in the Glory of God.
 However, this is true for those whose life Christ is.
 Christ does not become our life except as we are being crucified with Him.
 As our adamic nature is brought down to the death of the cross, and we turn to the Lord for help in our time of need, the eternal Life of Christ lifts us up and enables us to become more than a conqueror in every situation of life.

 Day by day we die and day by day we live.
 We are transformed as we give over our adamic nature to crucifixion and receive the Life of Jesus in return.
 The Kingdom of God appears first in the inner nature of the believer, and after that in external revelation and power.
 Taken as a whole the churches of today are not ready to be revealed with Christ at His return.
 The adamic nature is prominent, and the fallen creation is not waiting to see our adamic nature revealed.

-To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory: (Colossians 1:27)
+To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory.
+(Colossians 1:27)